International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ## Contract Negotiation Protocol

 A contract negotiation (CN) involves two parties, a _provider_ that offers one or more assets under a usage contract and _consumer_ that requests assets.
-A CN is uniquly identified through an IRI.
+A CN is uniquely identified through an [IRI](https://www.w3.org/International/articles/idn-and-iri/).
 Each CN requires a newly generated IRI, which may not be used in a CN after a terminal state has been reached.
 A CN progresses through a series of states, which are tracked by the provider and consumer using messages.
 A CN transitions to a state in response to an acknowledged message from the counter-party.
 Both parties have the same state of the CN.
 In case the states differ, the CN is terminated and a new CN has to be initiated.

 The CN states are:

-- **CONSUMER_REQUESTED** - A contract for an asset has been requested by the consumer based on an offer and the provider has sent an ACK response.
+- **REQUESTED** - A contract for an asset has been requested by the consumer based on an offer and the provider has sent an ACK response.
-- **PROVIDER_OFFERED** - The provider has sent a contract offer to the consumer and the consumer has sent an ACK response.
+- **OFFERED** - The provider has sent a contract offer to the consumer and the consumer has sent an ACK response.
-- **CONSUMER_AGREED** - The consumer has accepted the latest contract offer and the provider has sent an ACK response.
+- **ACCEPTED** - The consumer has accepted the latest contract offer and the provider has sent an ACK response.
-- **PROVIDER_AGREED** - The provider has accepted the latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
+- **AGREED** - The provider has accepted the latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
-- **CONSUMER_VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
+- **VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
-- **PROVIDER_FINALIZED** - The provider has sent a finalization message including his own agreement verification to the consumer and the consumer has sent an ACK response.
+- **FINALIZED** - The provider has sent a finalization message including his own agreement verification to the consumer and the consumer has sent an ACK response.
 Data is now available to the consumer.
 - **TERMINATED** - The provider or consumer has placed the contract negotiation in a terminated state.
 A termination message has been sent by either of the participants and the other has sent an ACK response.
 This is a terminal state.